-It is highly unlikely that any one software vendor will be able to replace all the functionality of a custom built system.
+It is highly unlikely that any one software vendor will be able to replace all the functionality of a custom built Application.
 Products like MYOB could handle the accounting requirements.
 Additional third-party software will most likely be needed to handle other aspects of the legacy custom software.

 Everything depends upon the fit, and how easy it is to customise the third-party software to a Company's requirements.